shaygu62/MNIST--Kaggle/README.md

-# MNIST-Google-Colab
+# MNIST Kaggle
-Beginner attempt for MNIST using simple CNN on Google Colab
+Beginner attempt for MNIST using simple CNN on Kaggle - 99.228 Success on Kaggle test.